The best mattresses for back pain

 All prices are listed for a queen size mattress.

 The AS2 Hybrid mattress from Amerisleep isn't just a mattress that can help alleviate back pain, it was a mattress that was designed specifically with the sleeper who needs back pain relief in mind.
 It's made of a proprietary type of memory foam called Bio-Pur, that's more responsive, breathable and airy than traditional memory foam.
-It's designed to alleviate pressure, while also providing the right support to keep your body properly aligned.
+This hybrid memory foam mattress is designed to alleviate pressure, while also providing the right support to keep your body properly aligned.

 If you're a dedicated back sleeper, the Nectar Lush is for you.
-It has five layers, including a high-density memory foam that's designed to provide more pressure relief and a plusher, softer mattress feel than traditional memory foam mattress.
-It also has a dense foam base, gel-coated memory foam and a cooling mattress topper cover that really stays fresh and cool to the touch.
+It has five layers, including a high-density memory foam comfort layer that's designed to provide more pressure relief for back pain sufferers and a plusher, softer mattress feel than traditional memory foam mattress.
+It also has a dense foam base, gel-coated memory foam layer and a cooling mattress topper cover that really stays fresh and cool to the touch.

 As soon as I settled into the Nectar Lush, I could tell it was different than several others I've tried.
 The foam immediately adapted to my body, alleviating pressure where I needed it and hugging my body in all of the right places.
 It almost had a zero-gravity feel that made me feel like I was floating.
 When I sleep on my back on other mattresses, I feel like I'm lying on top of the mattress, rather than sinking into it.
 This creates an unnatural spinal alignment and uncomfortable, curve in my spine.
 But with the Nectar Lush, my spine felt completely aligned and I consistently woke up in the morning without pain.

 Another selling point for the Nectar Lush is that it works with any type of bed frame, unlike the Amerisleep AS2 and the Ghostbed, which work best with platform bases.
-You can simply swap out your current mattress, rather than having to upgrade your entire setup.
+You can simply swap out your current mattress with the new mattress, rather than having to upgrade your entire setup.

 The Nectar Lush comes in sizes twin to California king and prices range from $1,099 to $1,799.